 Sagada, is a mountain city in Northern Philippines.
 Situated at an altitude, it is connected to Manilla by bus routes running across the eastern as well as the western side of the country.

 It is a place with breathtaking mountain views and some adventurous trekking experiences.
 The city is also known for its huge weekend market that is put up every Saturday.
-Apart from souvenirs like crafts and pots, it sells a really fresh harvest of fruits and vegetables that are supplied throughout Philippines.
+Apart from souvenirs like crafts and pots, it sells a fresh harvest of fruits and vegetables supplied throughout the Philippines.

 What do I get from Sagada as a souvenir?

 You could carry back home some great art and craft pieces.
 If your travel back home is not really long, you could even get some unique varieties of fruits like Sagada Oranges and local blueberries for the journey.
-Another interesting pieces can be found in Sagada Pottery in Sagada-Besao road, although a bit expensive, they produce high quality coffee mugs, vases, jars, pots in various sizes and shapes.
+Another interesting piece can be found in Sagada Pottery on Sagada-Besao road; although expensive, they produce high-quality coffee mugs, vases, jars, and pots in various sizes and shapes.

-Other specialities are the local wines that come in a number of flavors, and the homemade jams sold almost at every souvenir shop.
+Other specialties are the local wines that come in a number of flavors and the homemade jams sold almost at every souvenir shop.
 Weaving is another main occupation in Sagada.
-The Woven Knapsacks, coin purse and body bags are worth a buy.
-Some of the best tasting arabica coffee and mountain tea are also worth buying.
-If you want something that you can give to your family and friends, a variety of keychains, ref magnets, T-shirts, car stickers and wood carvings are also available in most souvenir shops.
+The Woven Knapsacks, coin purses, and body bags are worth a buy.
+Some of the best-tasting arabica coffee and mountain tea are also worth buying.
+If you want something you can give to your family and friends, a variety of keychains, ref magnets, T-shirts, car stickers, and wood carvings are also available in most souvenir shops.
 You have to be an intelligent shopper to get the best deals.
-Make sure you make a nice bargain, as most of the souvenir shops have overpriced items.
-Also, don’t get so carried away with the variety available that you end up spending more, than you were supposed to!
+Make sure you make a nice bargain, as most souvenir shops have overpriced items.
+Also, don’t get so carried away with the variety available that you spend more than you should!

 What are the best places where I can get souvenirs?
-There are plenty of souvenir shops from Sagada Municipal Hall all the way to the Lemon Pie House.
-Heres some of the shopping places that you can visit in Sagada:
+There are plenty of souvenir shops from Sagada Municipal Hall to the Lemon Pie House.
+Here are some of the shopping places that you can visit in Sagada:

 - Sagada Weekend Market